aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Specificity and Matching

-A problem with this Definition lookup proceudre is this: suppose that the system needs to answer a question like: "the amphibious fish is dead?".
+A problem with this Definition lookup procedure is this: suppose that the system needs to answer a question like: "the amphibious fish is dead?".
 Let us suppose that the Knowledge Base contains two Definitions for the predicate "is dead", the first one in the list generically applies to any kind of fish (i.e. "a fish is dead means ...") and the second applies specifically to amphibious ones (i.e. "an _amphibious_ fish is dead means ...").

 Since an "amphibious fish" is a kind of "fish", then the question we are trying to answer ("the amphibious fish is dead?") will match the definendum of the first (general) Definition ("a fish is dead means...") which applies to a _generic_ kind of fish.
 This means that the amphibious fish will be (wrongly) treated as any other regular fish.